Txnn3r/Txnn3r.github.io/_posts/2023-04-27-SpaceHeroesCTF.md

 I originally copy pasted the exact data seen in the TCP stream as seen above, however after the 3rd line of input, the server just closed the connection and I was unable to receive any type of shell.

 This confused me a little until I eventually looked at the data closer in Wireshark.
-Some of the bytes that were being sent to the server were unable to be properly represented in ASCII and therefor were just being represented by `.` which is why I was unable to get a shell
+Some of the bytes that were being sent to the server were unable to be properly represented in ASCII and therefor were just being represented by `.` which is why I was unable to get a shell.

 ![image](https://user-images.githubusercontent.com/101006959/235035959-1ff4abc3-2123-4707-9508-3259ef011e81.png)